SamZhang02/SamZhang02/README.md

 - Backend Development
 - Machine Learning

-I am currently interning at [Meituan](https://about.meituan.com/) as a Machine Learning Engineer in Shanghai, China, working on optimizing one of the Dianping app's CTR model.
+I am currently interning at [Meituan](https://about.meituan.com/) as a Machine Learning Engineer in Shanghai, China, working on optimizing one of the Dianping app's model.

 I will be interning remotely at [Ceridian](https://www.ceridian.com/) as a Fullstack Software Developer this fall and winter, with the team located in Toronto, Canada.